Irondale High School: Marching band

 Irondale’s marching band has a history of competitive success.
 The band was the first Minnesota state champion at the 2005 Youth in Music Band Championships held annually at U.S. Bank Stadium.
 In 2010, the Irondale Marching Knights took first place in the AA class at the St. Louis Bands of America super regional.
-They were also declared Minnesota Class AAA state champion at the 2024 Youth in Music Band Championships.
+They were also declared the Class AAA champion at the 2024 and the 2025 Youth in Music Band Championships.
+They were also declared the Minnesota Class AAA state Champion in 2021, 2022, 2023, 2024, and 2025, also at the Youth in Music Band Championships.

 Winter drumline

-Irondale's winter drumline was named the Minnesota Percussion Associations State Champion in 1996, 2008, 2009, 2013, 2014, 2016, 2017, 2018, and 2019.
+Irondale's winter drumline was named the Minnesota Percussion Associations State Champion in 1996, 2008, 2009, 2013, 2014, 2016, 2017, 2018, 2019, 2023, and 2025.
 At the 2003 Winter Guard International World Championships, the Drumline was the WGI Percussion Scholastic Open class Bronze Medalists.
 They were Scholastic A class finalists at WGI Championships in 2016 and 2017, placing 7th and 8th respectively out of over 60 competing groups.
 In 2018, they continued their success at the national level as the Scholastic A class Silver Medalists by placing 2nd out of 64 groups.
-In 2022, they also were Scholastic A class finalists, placing 10th.
+In 2022, they were again Scholastic A class finalists, placing 10th.
 In 2023, they were the Scholastic A Class Gold Medalists, becoming the first Minnesota group to win percussion gold at WGI.
-As of 2024, the Irondale Drumline is Minnesota's only high school to medal at WGI World Championships.